 This Statement establishes requirements for defined benefit pensions that are not within the scope of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions", as well as for the assets accumulated for purposes of providing those pensions.
 In addition, it establishes requirements for defined contribution pensions that are not within the scope of Statement 68.
 It also amends certain provisions of GASB Statement No. 67, "Financial Reporting for Pension Plans", and Statement No. 68 for pension plans and pensions that are within their respective scopes.
+The Statement requires supplementary information that include the Schedule of Proportionate Share of the Total Pension Liability.

-Act No. 3 enacted on April 4, 2013, amended the Act No. 447 for the purpose of establishing a major reform of the ERS effective on July 1, 2013.
-After that, and based on the fiscal crisis of the Commonwealth, was enacted the Act No. 106 of 2107 to establish a New Define Contribution Plan and create the pay-as-you-go (PayGo) scheme for payment of pensioners of the ERS and the other two retirement systems.
+Law No. 3 enacted on April 4, 2013, amended Law No. 447 for the purpose of establishing a major reform of the ERS effective on July 1, 2013.
+After that, and based on the fiscal crisis of the Commonwealth, was enacted Law No. 106 of 2017 to establish a New Define Contribution Plan and create the pay-as-you-go (PayGo) scheme for payment of pensioners of the ERS and the other two retirement systems.
 As a result of the implementation of the PayGo system, the plan does not meet the criteria in paragraph 4 of GASB Statement No. 68, to be considered a plan that is administered through a trust or equivalent arrangement, and therefore, is required apply the guidance on GASB Statement No. 73.
 See also Note 14.